Rocky Road Cookies for Dean 1.08 Love, War, and Snow

 In a large mixing bowl, cream together butter, brown sugar, and granulated sugar.

 Once light and fluffy, add in the egg, cocoa powder, and vanilla.
 Mix until fully incorporated.

-Gradually add in the flour, baking soda, and salt, and mix until a dough is fully formed.
+Gradually add in the flour, baking powder, and salt, and mix until a dough is fully formed.